 The majority of pine trees can be found in the Northern Hemisphere.
 The hardy tree loves to be in full sun.
 It requires wide open spaces to propagate under all that sunshine.

-The pine prefers sandy, well-drained soil.
+Pines prefer sandy, well-drained soil.
 When they have the right conditions, they can live more than 100 years.
-Some pine cones can live to be thousands of years old, such as the Bristlecone pine that makes its long-standing home in central Nevada's Great Basin National Park.
+Some pine trees can live to be thousands of years old, such as the Bristlecone pine (Pinus longaeva, USDA zones 4-8), which makes its long-standing home in central Nevada's Great Basin National Park.

-A pine tree makes a good landscape choice for certain desert climates because it is drought and pest resistant.
+Some pine trees make a good landscape choice for certain desert climates because they are drought- and pest-resistant.

 Pine Tree Branches

 The branch of a pine tree sticks out perpendicularly from its straight, thick trunk.
 The trunk may bend if it needs to search for sun or has a loss of a constant water source.
-The needles on a pine tree can stretch from an inch to up to 11 inches long.
+The needles on a pine tree can stretch from an inch to up to 11 inches long, depending on species.

 A unimodal pine tree has one whorl of branches that bud from the tip of a new shoot.
 This only happens once a year.
 A multimodal creates two or more whorls of branches each year.